mansi-kathiriya/zomato_project/README.md

 9. 👨‍💻 **Community and Collaboration**: The project encourages contributions and collaboration from the open-source community.
 If you have ideas for improvement, you can contribute to the project.

-## Prerequisites 🛠️

-- [Node.js](https://nodejs.org/) (version X.X or higher)
-- [Zomato API Key](https://developers.zomato.com/api) - Sign up for your Zomato API key and unlock the flavors of the world. 🔑🌎

 ## Installation 🚀

 1. Clone the repository: